Andrew M. Luger

-Andrew Mark Luger (born May 20, 1959) is an American attorney and lawyer who has served as the United States Attorney for the District of Minnesota since 2022.
-He previously served in that role from 2014 to 2017.
+Andrew Mark Luger (born May 20, 1959) is an American attorney and lawyer who served from 2014 to 2017 and from 2022 to 2025 as the United States Attorney for the District of Minnesota.

 Education

 Luger received his Bachelor of Arts summa cum laude from Amherst College in 1981 and his Juris Doctor magna cum laude from Georgetown University Law Center in 1985.

 Legal career

 Luger worked in private practice at the law firm Townley & Updike from 1985 to 1987 and Stillman, Friedman & Shaw from 1987 to 1989.
 From 1989 to 1992, he served as an Assistant United States Attorney in the Business Fraud Unit of the United States Attorney's Office for the Eastern District of New York and as an Assistant United States Attorney in the White Collar Unit of the United States Attorney’s Office for the District of Minnesota from 1992 to 1995.
 From 1995 to 2014, he served as partner at the law firm of Greene Espel.